 Section 1 – President

-a.
 The President shall call and preside over all regular and special meetings of the Board of Directors.

-b.
 The President shall put to vote all questions regularly moved, seconded, and discussed, and shall decide all questions of order.

-c.
 The President shall be authorized to write checks on behalf of NOSC and is authorized to spend up to $500.00 without consent of the Board.

-e.
 Responsible for the Board of Directors turnover function before the end of the fiscal year.

 Section 2 – First Vice President

-a.
 The First Vice President shall assist the President.
 In the President’s absence the First Vice President shall assume duties of the President.

-e.
 Further duties as the President designates.

-Section 3 – Second Vice President
+Section 3 – Vice President of Fundraising

 The Vice President of Fundraising shall oversee any and all fundraising activities, including Spring Event, that are necessary to provide adequate funds for the operation of NOSC, charity distributions, and scholarships.

-e.
 Further duties as the President designates.